theunkn0wn1/uci-bootcamp-2021/src/python/loops/for.md

 .

-One common anti-pattern beginner python programmers is to loop over `range`, specifically
+One common anti-pattern beginner python programmers is to loop over `range`, specifically:

 ```python
 # uci_bootcamp_2021/examples/for_loops.py